AlephAlpha/Nekomata/doc/Builtins.md

 This function is automatically vectorized.

+### `histogram` (`Ħ`, `1 -> 1`)

+Compute the histogram of a list of integers.

+The result is a list, whose length is the maximum of the input list, and whose nth element is the number of occurrences of n in the input.

+If the input is a ragged list, it is flattened before computation.

+If the input is a single integer, it is treated as a singleton list.

+If the input is a single char, it is converted to a number according to Nekomata's code page, and then treated as a singleton list.

 ### `charToInt` (`e`, `1 -> 1`)

 Convert a char to an integer according to Nekomata's code page.